 1/2 cup and 2 tablespoons powdered sugar

-Blue food coloring (for natural food coloring, add 1/2 cup of frozen blueberries to a food processor and strain the liquid into a cup or bowl; add the blue liquid to the frosting mixture and whip until combined)
+for natural food coloring, add 1/2 cup of frozen blueberries to a food processor and strain the liquid into a cup or bowl.
+Add the blue liquid to the divided frosting mixture and whip until combined

-Preheat oven to 350 degrees F. Line a 12-cupcake pan with cupcake papers.
-Get blue liners for an extra bonus!
+Preheat the oven to 350 degrees (F).
+Line a 12-cupcake pan with cupcake papers.

-In a medium-sized bowl or stand mixer, lightly beat the eggs, butter, and sugar, until light and fluffy.
+In a medium-sized bowl with an electric mixer or stand mixer with the paddle attachment, lightly beat the egg, butter, and sugar together until light and fluffy.

 Follow the frosting recipe as normal: if using the recipe above, just add all ingredients into a stand mixer or bowl, and whip until light and fluffy.

-In a small bowl, add un-dyed vanilla frosting for eyes and set aside.
+In a small bowl, add un-dyed vanilla frosting for the eyes and set it aside in the fridge.